nanocurrency/nano-docs/docs/integration-guides/key-management.md

 #### Block confirmation procedures

-Funds transfer to the receiving Nano account must be confirmed prior to publishing a receive block.
+Before crediting funds to an account internally based on a deposit on the network, the block sending the funds must be confirmed.
 This is done by verifying the network has reached quorum on the block.
 To validate confirmation on a block the following methods can be used:

 ##### Block callback